What is Makespace?

 Yes, as of 28th February 2013, we are accepting members, with a minimum membership term of 3 months.
 Members must be over 18 (but see below for questions associated with younger Makers).

-We’re at a very early stage – which is really exciting but has some drawbacks for certain people!
-We haven’t got a full complement of equipment and there’s still a bunch of work to be done on the space!
-We hope that people that become members at this stage will be keen to join the 64 founder members in creating Makespace, as well as hanging out and making stuff.
+Although we’ve been open a while now, there’s always more work to be done on the space, maintaining kit, helping others, and making the space better!
+We hope that people that become members at this stage will be keen to us in creating Makespace, as well as hanging out and making stuff.
 For details of the membership process, check our Membership page.

 How much does it cost to be a member?